Burn: Severity

-Signs of smoke inhalation

-Signs of smoke inhalation includes hoarse voice, dyspnea, facial burns, singed nasal hairs, sputum which contains carbonaceous materials, Stridor and wheezing may be present in later stages.

 Prevention

 Historically, about half of all burns were deemed preventable.
 Burn prevention programs have significantly decreased rates of serious burns.
 Preventive measures include: limiting hot water temperatures, smoke alarms, sprinkler systems, proper construction of buildings, and fire-resistant clothing.
 Experts recommend setting water heaters below 48.8 C. Other measures to prevent scalds include using a thermometer to measure bath water temperatures, and splash guards on stoves.
 While the effect of the regulation of fireworks is unclear, there is tentative evidence of benefit with recommendations including the limitation of the sale of fireworks to children.

 Management

 Resuscitation begins with the assessment and stabilization of the person's airway, breathing and circulation.
 If inhalation injury is suspected, early intubation may be required.
 This is followed by care of the burn wound itself.
 People with extensive burns may be wrapped in clean sheets until they arrive at a hospital.
 As burn wounds are prone to infection, a tetanus booster shot should be given if an individual has not been immunized within the last five years.
 In the United States, 95% of burns that present to the emergency department are treated and discharged; 5% require hospital admission.
 With major burns, early feeding is important.
 Protein intake should also be increased, and trace elements and vitamins are often required.
 Hyperbaric oxygenation may be useful in addition to traditional treatments.